AmeliaFannin/AmeliaFannin.github.io/index.md

 </div>

 ####About Me
-I can't say I was programming at the age of 3, but I have always loved puzzles, reading, learning, and building things.

  When something interests me I like to do the research, get involved, and become an expert.
-I natter on about gardening and food on my blog, <a href="http://ameliafannin.com/blog" target="blank">ameliafannin.com/blog</a>, and write the monthly newsletter for my community garden.
-I like dogs, traveling, trying new foods, arts and crafts, and craft beer.
+I've earned four music degrees but only my mother calls me "Dr. Fannin."
+I worked my way through school in a variety of college office positions, wrangling databases, spreadsheets, regrettable websites, and keeping the musicians organized.
+I have always loved puzzles, reading, learning, and building things.
+I chatter about gardening on my blog, <a href="http://ameliafannin.com/blog" target="blank">ameliafannin.com/blog</a>, and write the monthly newsletter for the Rock Meadow Victory Gardens.

 ---

 <div class="resume-head">